BerendKemper/task-clock/README.md

 <div>
     <h3>taskClock.start()</h3>
     <div>
-        In case the option autoStart was set to `false` in the constructor invoke this method manually.
+        In case the option autoStart was set to <code>false</code> in the constructor invoke this method manually.
     </div>
 </div>